DTjomsland/sprout_planner/README.md

 ## Why It Needs to be Solved

 This problem needs to be solved because far too many individuals are unable to communicate their feelings and wants verbally.
 After my time in the disabilities sector, I've noticed many individuals with disabilities are often times coasting through their days, doing what others want them to do because they are unable to communicate what they want and feel.
 This often leads to frustration and a feeling of helplessness.
 Everyone deserves a voice, and this API intends on facilitating that.
+There are a few visual planner on the market currently, but all of them are too feature rich and complicated.
+Often times, they allow for the user to delete, edit, and plan their day all on one page which leads to accidental modifications.
+This app intends allow whoever is assisting the user (ex: support worker/family) to enter the planner section of the app and hand it off to the user without any possibility of accidental modifications to the structure/activities.

 <br>